Student Enrichment and Advancement Centre (SEAC)

-The iCentre is open from 4:00–6:00pm Monday to Thursday for girls in Years 11 and 12 for study purposes.
-Francis and Clare Study is held Tuesday to Thursday afternoons from 3:30–4:30pm for interested students in Years 7–10.
+The iCentre is open from 4.00–6.00pm Monday to Thursday for girls in Years 10 to 12 for study purposes.
+Junior Study is held Tuesday to Thursday afternoons from 3.30–4.30pm in SEAC for interested students in Years 7 to 9.

 English as a Second Language (ESL)

 At Mount Alvernia College, ESL assistance is provided for students whose first language was not English and whose proficiency with written academic English means they require support to access the mainstream curriculum.
 The ESL support teacher is also a classroom teacher and therefore familiar with the College and in regular contact with subject teachers.
 She works with students and teachers in the classroom, especially in Francis and Clare Schools, but also with individuals and small groups from Elizabeth Hayes School in scheduled tutorial times and after school.
 There are generally between 30 and 40 students with a language background in addition to English who are receiving support or being monitored each year.